- encourages critical and creative thinking,

 "It is extremely interactive and fun for us, and is definitely a change of pace from the last curriculum we did which was mostly reading and writing (this became very repetitive for the both of us)."

-- eleven novels, a book of Native American short stories, and a biography of Benjamin Franklin,
+- eleven novels and a book of Native American short stories;

-five books related to the early history of the Americas and the US Government, and
+five books related to the early history of the Americas and the US Government;

-five books that investigate rocks and minerals, electricity, animal adaptations, and force and motion?
+five books that investigate rocks and minerals, electricity, animal adaptations, and force and motion; and

 - personal letters,